 Unfortunately, people tend to activate the fight-or-flight response multiple times during a typical day, usually because of situations that are annoying and stressful, but not life threatening.
 These include traffic jams, disagreements with loved ones or even long lines in the grocery store.
 But all those surging stress hormones can take a toll on the body.

-Over time, such low-grade chronic stress can lead to anxiety, depression, digestive problems, heart disease, weight gain and sleep problems.
+Over time, such low-grade chronic stress can lead to anxiety, depression, digestive problems, heart disease and sleep problems.
 See the Mayo Clinic web site for further information on stress management and the health risks of chronic stress.

 In addition to its calming physical effects, the relaxation response also increases resiliency, energy and focus, combats illness, relieves aches and pains, heightens concentration, problem-solving abilities, and boosts motivation and productivity.